Vandarks/WhisperFeed/Project Planning/README.md

 ## Resource Allocation
 The project requires no very little budget given that all software is free.
 Both front- and backend programming is required so a team of full-stack developers are required.
 The programmers need devices from which to write the code.
 Code needs to be written and compiled in an IDE or similar.
 ## Risk Assesment
 The project has some risks, both in the development and future.
 Firebase has a limit on how much data one project can store before becoming a paid product.
 Keeping the project up for long periods of time or having too big of a user base would make this project expensive.
+If the website seds over 50 000 read requests on the same day, firestore will stop working.
 ## Team Formation
 The team consists of four people.
 Onni Alasaari, Tapio Humaljoki, Miiko Majewski and Edvard Nivala.
 The four of us have previous experience working as a team so teamwork will not be an issue.
 ## Technology Stack